 1. His birth name was Rolihlahla Mandela.
 His primary school teacher gave him the name Nelson.

 2. He began his long road to a college degree at the University College of Fort Hare in 1931.
 He was expelled for participating in a protest against the university’s policies.
+Mandela eventually received his law degree from the University of South Africa in 1989, during the last months of his imprisonment.
+He also received honorary degrees from more than 50 universities.

 4. He, along with fellow ANC member Oliver Tambo, established South Africa’s first black law practice in 1952.
 His practice primarily worked in challenging apartheid laws, including South Africa’s “pass laws,” which required non-white citizens to carry documents authorizing their presence in “restricted” areas.